 Another way that your credit score can be impacted is by lowering the average age of your accounts.
 Credit history makes up 15% of your FICO score, and the most influential factor of that is the age of your oldest account.
 This is why you never want to cancel the oldest account that you have.

-Currently FICO allows a canceled account to continue to age for several years even after it is canceled.
+Currently, FICO allows a canceled account to continue to age for several years even after it is canceled.
 But after that, it will fall off your credit report entirely.
-So while you’re average age of accounts might not be immediately impacted by a cancellation, down the road your credit score will be impacted by it.
+So while your average age of accounts might not be immediately impacted by a cancellation, down the road your credit score will be impacted by it.